 Ohio Unemployment

-According to the BLS current population survey (CPS), the unemployment rate for Ohio fell 0.0 percentage points in November 2022 to 4.2%.
-The state unemployment rate was 0.6 percentage points higher than the national rate for the month.
-The unemployment rate in Ohio peaked in April 2020 at 16.4% and is now 12.2 percentage points lower.
-From a post peak low of 3.9% in May 2022, the unemployment rate has now grown by 0.3 percentage points.
+According to the BLS current population survey (CPS), the unemployment rate for Ohio fell 0.1 percentage points in March 2023 to 3.8%.
+The state unemployment rate was 0.3 percentage points higher than the national rate for the month.
+The unemployment rate in Ohio peaked in April 2020 at 16.4% and is now 12.6 percentage points lower.
 You can also see Ohio unemployment compared to other states.

 ---|---|---|---|